zama-ai/concrete-ml/docs/dev/howto/documenting.md

 make docs_and_open_docs
 ```

-conveniently builds and open the doc at the end.
+conveniently builds and opens the doc at the end.